ALLIED OPPONENTS/ WEAPON TECHNOLOGIES

 As a first counter message the Metox system was installed.
 The FuMB1 with his antenna called "Biskaya-Kreuz" made it possible to detect the radar impulses of the 1,5m ASV radar.

-The disadvantage of that system was that the antenna had to be taken in the boat by crash diving.
-A loss of some, sometimes deadly, seconds.
+The disadvantage of that system was that the antenna had to be taken in the

+In March 1943 the sinking of U-boats was on a record level.
+Very late it was discovered that the allied forces were using a new radar system.
+The 10cm based H2S radar system.
 The wave length of 10cm was not detected by the Metox and only after the found of the H2S system in a downed british bomber near Rotterdam the truth was discoverd.
-The so called "Rotterdam Gerät" lead to the development of the FuMB 7 system, called Naxos .
+The so called "Rotterdam Gerät" lead to the development of the FuMB 7 system, called Naxos . |

 SCHNORCHEL

+The schnorkel was only a poor solution to get the U-boats operational.
+The boats were driving below the surface with their diesel-engines.
+Numb to any sound contacts.
+The sight through the periscope was only little.
+And the schnorkel itself was radar detactable.
 On the left you see a head of a schnorkel with a "radar-absorbing" mesuare called "Sumpf" (Swamp).
 It was made of rubber but was easiely damaged by the waves and salt.
-The dipol-antenna of the "Tunis" system gave a good radar echo for 3cm systems.
+The dipol-antenna of the "Tunis" system gave a good radar echo for 3cm systems. |

 BACHSTELZE

-Not able to deliver any sophicasted detecting system to the u-boats the german scientists constructed an helicopter like vehikle called Bachstelze.
-This system was for type IX boats only, because they had only the place to store the water secured boxes on the hull.
+system was for type IX boats only, because they had only the place to store

 The following pictures show the use of a Bachstelze.